Ohio Layoffs — July 1998

 | Fred Albrecht Grocery | Akron | 67 |

-The largest notice was filed by Builders Square at its Youngstown facility, reporting 106 affected workers.
+Leading the list was Builders Square at its Youngstown facility, reporting 106 affected workers.
 National Bity Bank followed with 77 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
 The Construction sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.